Kate Richard

 Katherine 'Kate' Taaffe Richard is an American business woman and the founder of Warwick Investment Group, a private equity firm focused on real assets with approximately $2.3 billion in managed assets.
 Warwick Investment Group is a SEC-registered investment advisor, managing funds that invest globally in natural resources and real estate.
-Warwick has an established track record in strategic consolidation in these sectors, having completed more than 4,000 transactions since inception.
-The firm has ~75 team members and advisors in the US and Europe investing across private equity funds, special purpose vehicles and open-ended structures.
+Warwick has an established track record in strategic consolidation in these sectors, having completed more than 4,200 transactions since inception.
+The firm has ~150 team members and advisors across offices in Oklahoma City, Dallas, New York and London, investing across private equity funds, special purpose vehicles and open-ended structures.
+Warwick also manages capital for pension funds in 8 of the 50 states.

 Early life and education

 Richard's great uncle founded Devon Energy and drilled wells in the Caspian Sea following the fall of the Soviet Union.

 Richard graduated in 2004 from Harvard College.
 Her academic focus was postcolonial theory, with a research focus on Rwanda.

 Early career

 After graduating from Harvard, she worked at Goldman Sachs as an investment banker and investor in the private equity division in New York, Paris, and London.

 After leaving Goldman Sachs in 2007, Richard invested in public and private debt and equity of oil and gas and metals and mining companies, and in sovereign debt derivatives at Serengeti Asset Management in New York.

 Richard left Serengeti in 2009 to invest in international and domestic energy companies for MSD Capital, Michael Dell’s private investment firm in New York.